 The trade-offs for these safety improvements include slightly longer travel times for people driving at rush hour (about 15 seconds per block), and an anticipated five to ten percent increase in vehicles that will use surrounding streets instead of Washington Avenue at rush hour.

 Next steps for the project include developing final engineering plans and preparing the project to bid.
-Construction is anticipated for summer 2021.
-OTIS will continue regular communications with City Council, neighbors, businesses, and organizations before, during, and after paving in 2021.
+Construction is anticipated for summer 2022.
+OTIS will continue regular communications with City Council, neighbors, businesses, and organizations before, during, and after paving.